 Over the years we have talked some about their lives in Korea.
 I think that their the lives so dramatically changed for both, that essentially their memories are mostly of life with us.
 Except for glimpses that we got from our older son.

 The older son had many more memories of Korean (we have been told that the difference in age is critical in terms of memory capabilities).
-So, as he began acting out (he couldn’t initially speak English) ideas, we gathered that there was his mother and another “woman.”
-But we couldn’t figure out if there was his mother and grandmother, or mother and aunt or sister.
+So, as he began acting out ideas (he couldn’t initially speak English), we gathered that there was his mother—and another “woman.”
+But we couldn’t figure out if she was his mother and grandmother, or mother and aunt or sister.

 Within 2-3 months his English was improving so much that we finally discovered that they had a sister (but she was not in the orphanage).
-We immediately contacted the adoption agency in Korean—if there was a sister, we would adopt her as well.
+We immediately contacted the adoption agency in Korea—to see if there was a sister, whether we could adopt her as well.
 But they couldn’t give us any information.
 In the letter the boys received in 2008, there was an 8×11 photo of their mother, sister, and her child.
 That child and our third grandchild could have been identical twins.
 We were stunned!

 But some people over the years have made comments about adopting, some very kind, some not so kind, and some degrading to everyone.
-Sometimes I would be angry, sometimes really sad.
+Sometimes I would be angry, many times really sad.
 But it was never a case of regret (even in the darkest days).

 Adoption for us was an option because we couldn’t procreate.
 God opened doors for us to have these sons.
 Their mother in Korea sacrificed and agonized greatly over the decision.
 But in the end all worked well.
 The mother was able to raise her daughter, her sons became our sons, and we were all blessed.